A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Relation with point vortex dynamics

 If we set $\Gamma_1 = 1$ (since we are only looking for relative strengths), then, for generic positions $x_i$, this yields a linear set of equations from which $\Gamma_2,\Gamma_3,\Gamma_4$ can be determined from the positions alone.
 The computed relative strengths thereby obtained correspond well with those obtained by numerical integration over circular domains covering the blobs.
 In summary, we have the following extracted positions (expressed in inclination $\varphi$ and azimuth $\theta$) and corresponding computed relative strengths

 To obtain the absolute strengths, i.e., to determine the scaling, one might use the total energy integral, noting that the point vortex Hamiltonian is quadratic in the strengths.

 \begin{rem} The fact that the relative strengths of the point vortices are uniquely determined (in the generic case) by the positions given vanishing total angular momentum is interesting.
 It shows that there is a connection between the strengths and the positions.
-One may ask to what extent the strengths determine the positions for zero momentum configuration.
+One may ask to what extent the strengths determine the positions for zero momentum configurations.
 That is, what is the dimension of the manifold of four point vortices with vanishing total angular momentum.
 Heuristically, just counting constraints, one gets the dimension of all possible four point vortex configurations, 8, minus the dimension of the 3 angular momentum constraints, which gives 5 dimensions.
-To investigate this question in detail, one can use \emph{symplectic reduction theory} (cf.\ \cite{marat}). \end{rem}
+To investigate this question in detail, one can use \emph{symplectic reduction theory} \citep[cf.][]{marat}. \end{rem}

-We run the point vortex dynamics simulation with data from \eqref{eq:pvd_data} using the symplectic Lie--Poisson integrator developed in \cite{McMoVe2014b}.
+We run the point vortex dynamics simulation with data from \eqref{eq:pvd_data} using the symplectic Lie--Poisson integrator by \citet{McMoVe2016b}.
 Let us now compare this point vortex simulation with the tracked blob motion in \autoref{fig:DQMtracking}.

 In the chosen spherical coordinates, the motion of the tracked blobs in \autoref{fig:DQMtracking} looks complicated, but, in fact, when plotted on the sphere, one can see that it is almost a steady rigid rotation about a fixed axis.
 By least squares we find the best approximating rotation axis, and we use new spherical coordinates with the new rotation axis as the north pole.
 The resulting trajectories, of both the tracked blobs and the computed four point vortex dynamics with data~\eqref{eq:pvd_data}, are given in \autoref{fig:blobs_PV}.
-We see that the motion between the point vortices and the tracked blobs are in good agreement, as also reported by DQM~\cite{dri}.
+We see that the motion between the point vortices and the tracked blobs are in good agreement, as also reported by \citet{dri}.